fritshoogland-yugabyte/yb_stats/README.md

 - 'value type' (name, value)
 - 'latency type' (name, total_count, min, mean, percentiles, max, total_sum)

-For the 'value type', a classification of counter and gauges has been made (but is work in progress).
+The 'value type' contains counter and gauge values.
+The tool classifies these as such (but is work in progress).

 The goal of the tool is to provide a simple way to measure statistics in an ad-hoc way with no dependencies but existence of the tool and access to the metrics endpoint.